emberjs/rfcs/text/0000-add-logical-operators.md

 ## Alternatives

 One alternative path is to not take any action and let users continue to define their own helpers (or install `ember-truth-helpers`).
+Additionally the core could explore ways of making helpers not consume arguments eagerly to allow the implementation of short-circuiting helpers in userland.

 ## Unresolved questions